 2. Between

 During testing, I used the shared calendar to drop in a weekend trip plan and liked how it synced instantly to my partner’s phone without mixing into any other calendar app.
-The private photo albums include passcode protection, and their video call apps for couple functionality delivers decent quality.
+The private photo albums include passcode protection, and their video call functionality delivers decent quality.
 Anniversary countdowns and the memory timeline make this feel purpose-built for relationships.

 On the security side, Between’s privacy policy confirms data is encrypted in transit (official privacy policy), but there’s no publicly available independent security audit like you’d see with Threema or Signal.
 It’s actively maintained by VCNC Co., Ltd., with the latest update in August 2025 on Android and IOS platforms.